mahendrabairagi/nvidia_jetson_nano_aws_workshop/README.md

 # AWS ML@Edge with NVIDIA Jetson Nano

-Goal of this workshop is to demostrate how to deploy image classification model (resnet) on to Nvidia Jetson Nano using AWS IoT Greengrass.
+Goal of this workshop is to demostrate how to deploy image classification model (resnet18) on to Nvidia Jetson Nano using AWS IoT Greengrass.
-Deployed edge application (IoT Greengrass lambda) on the Nano will detect different types of dogs.
+Deployed edge application (IoT Greengrass lambda) on the Nano will classify images based on imagenet classification.

 Link to the Jetbot Nano image used for this repo - https://drive.google.com/file/d/1xCARf2FUwZ2hrzIYLfHc_SdtPabxs7VS/view?usp=sharing or http://d2izi96gg1mdrw.cloudfront.net/jetson/nano/awsnv_nano.img.zip